 Congratulations if you have made the decision to marry.

-Please be aware that Catholics must approach the Parish Priest/Deacon, at least 6 months prior to their intended wedding, and before setting a wedding date.
+Please be aware that Catholics must approach the Parish Priest at least 6 months prior to their intended wedding, and before setting a wedding date.

 Arrangements for marriage

 Firstly, you need to speak to Fr.
-Liam or Deacon Des and arrange a time for you both to meet with one of them.
-We will then be able to fix a date for the wedding once they have met with you.
-This is the first step – please do not do anything before meeting with one of them.
+Liam and arrange a time for you both to meet with him.
+He will then be able to fix a date for the wedding once he has met with you.
+This is the first step – please do not do anything before meeting with Fr Liam.

 After you have met and when we have fixed a date for your Wedding, there may be a long time to wait before the actual event, and it seems a good idea to give you a check-list of things that will need to be done between now and then.